-- Objectives of the risk minimization activities; - Routine risk minimization activities; - Additional risk minimization activities (if any), individual objectives and justification, - How the effectiveness of each (or all) risk minimization activities will be evaluated in terms of attainment of their stated objectives? - What the target is for risk minimization? i.e. what are the criteria forjudging success? - Milestones for evaluation and reporting.
+- Objectives of the risk minimization activities; - Routine risk minimization activities; - Additional risk minimization activities (if any), individual objectives and justification, - ❖ How the effectiveness of each (or all) risk minimization activities will be evaluated in terms of attainment of their stated objectives? - What is the target for risk minimization? i.e. what are the criteria for judging success? - Milestones for evaluation and reporting.